ncullen93/Unet-ants/README.md

 without having to load them all directly into memory.
 All you need is a CSV with file paths to the images.

+You can use ANTsPy to load nifti images (much faster), but it also supports loading from Nibabel.

 ## Scripts

 Scripts to train a model are found in the `/code/training/` folder.
 In particular,